 The authors found that emolument was post-modified by a prepositional phrase (such as "emolument for" or "emolument of") for over 29% of all occurrences of emolument, compared with 16% for other nouns.
-Pre- modifying attributive adjectives were used for 30% of all occurrences of emolument,35 compared with 15% for other nouns.
-These percentages reveal that emolument was modified with additional information, in the form of http://www.clarkcunningham.org/ScientificMethods.html.
+Pre- modifying attributive adjectives were used for 30% of all occurrences of emolument, compared with 15% for other nouns.
+These percentages reveal that emolument was modified with additional information, in the form of adjectives and prepositional phrases, approximately twice as often as the average noun.
+These results indicated to the authors that emolument had a broad meaning that frequently relied upon modification to constrain or specify that meaning.